MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 - A device that's been activated needs to be wiped before it can enroll in Intune.
 After it's been wiped, you can apply the enrollment profile.

-- If you're enrolling with ADE and user affinity, the following error can happen during setup.
+- If you're enrolling with ADE and user affinity, the following error can happen during setup:

+  `The SCEP server returned an invalid response.`

    To resolve this error, you need to factory reset the device.
 This error occurs because of a 15-minute time limit on SCEP certificates, which is enforced for security.

-  `The SCEP server returned an invalid response.`

 For information on the end user experience, see [Enroll your iOS/iPadOS device in Intune by using ADE](../user-help/enroll-your-device-dep-ios.md).